 In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting.
 The Company adopted this new standard effective January 1, 2017.
 The new standard requires an employer to classify as a financing activity in its statement of cash flows the cash paid to a taxing authority when shares are withheld to satisfy the employer's statutory income tax withholding obligation.
-As a result of adoption, the Company reclassified \$2.4 million, \$0.7 million, and \$6.8 million in "Payments for tax withheld on share-based compensation" as financing activities in the statements of consolidated cash flows for the years ended 2017, 2016, and 2015, respectively.
+As a result of adoption, the Company reclassified \$2.4 million and \$0.7 million in "Payments for tax withheld on equity-based compensation" as financing activities in the statements of consolidated cash flows for the years ended 2017 and 2016, respectively.
 The Company had no other items requiring retrospective treatment under the pronouncement.

 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows, to clarify the guidance on how companies present restricted cash and restricted cash equivalents in the statement of cash flows.
-As a result, the Company will no longer present transfers between cash and cash equivalents and restricted cash in the statement of cash flows.
-The new standard will become effective for the Company for its annual reporting period beginning January 1, 2018, including interim periods within that reporting period and requires a retrospective transition approach.
-The Company will adopt the standard beginning with the first quarter of 2018.
-The adoption of this standard will impact the statement of consolidated cash flows by increasing beginning and ending cash to include "Cash and cash equivalents" as well as "Restricted amounts held in escrow" and will remove from investing activities the changes in restricted escrows.
+As a result, the Company no longer presents transfers between cash and cash equivalents and restricted cash in the statement of consolidated cash flows.
+The new standard became effective for the Company for its annual reporting period beginning January 1, 2018, and was adopted using a retrospective transition approach.
+The statement of consolidated cash flows has been updated to reflect the presentation of beginning and ending cash to include "Cash and cash equivalents" as well as "Restricted amounts held in escrow" and removed changes in restricted escrows as a component of investing activities.

-In March 2017, the FASB issued ASU 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost, which requires companies to present the service cost component of net benefit cost in the same income statement line item as other employee compensation costs arising from services rendered during the period.
-All other components of net benefit cost are presented outside of any subtotal for operating income, if one is presented.
+In March 2017, the FASB issued ASU 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost, which requires companies to present the service cost component of net periodic benefit cost in the same income statement line item as other employee compensation costs arising from services rendered during the period.
+All other components of net periodic benefit cost are presented outside of any subtotal for operating income, if one is presented.
 Given the Company's defined benefit plans are frozen, there is no service cost associated with the plans, other than the administrative costs.
 Therefore, the Company will include administrative costs with all other components as there is no service provided by employees.
-The Company will adopt the new standard beginning January 1, 2018, with retrospective application.
-For the year ended December 31, 2017 and 2016, the amount to be reclassified to nonoperating expenses from "Salaries, wages and employee benefits" in operating expenses is \$20.3 million and \$19.9 million, respectively.
-Other than the reclassification of net benefit cost, the Company does not believe the adoption of this standard will have a material impact on the consolidated financial statements.
+The Company adopted the new standard January 1, 2018, with retrospective application.
+For the years ended December 31, 2017 and 2016, the amount reclassified to "Nonoperating expenses" from "Salaries, wages and employee benefits" (a component of operating expenses) was \$20.6 million and \$20.2 million, respectively.
+Other than the reclassification of periodic net benefit cost, the adoption of this standard did not have a material impact on the consolidated financial statements.